-In addition to the multitude of diseases synonymous with smoking data from the Zoe COVID, Symptom Tracker found that smokers were 14% more likely to develop the symptoms predominantly associated with Covid-19 persistent cough, shortness of breath and fever.
+In addition to the multitude of diseases synonymous with smoking data from the Zoe COVID, Symptom Tracker found that smokers were 14% more likely to develop the symptoms predominantly associated with Covid-19 such as a persistent cough, shortness of breath and fever.
 The same analysis found that smokers who contracted Covid-19 were twice as likely to be admitted to hospital compared to non-smokers.

 How Does Smoking Harm My Health?

-It’s no secret that smoking tobacco is an extremely harmful habit that continues to keep an estimated 7 million smokers hooked here in the UK.
+It’s no secret that smoking tobacco is an extremely harmful habit that continues to keep an estimated seven million smokers in the UK.
 Responsible for nearly 80,000 of all deaths in the UK every year, evidence shows that one in two smokers will die from a smoking-related disease if they continue to smoke.
 The single biggest cause of preventable death, the impact that smoking has on the body, as well as the harm caused by second-hand smoke are far-ranging.

-In the case of COVID- 19, the effect smoking has on your lungs, and the respiratory system poses some serious cause for concern.
+In the case of COVID- 19, the effect smoking has on your lungs, and the respiratory system, poses some serious cause for concern.
 Narrowing the airways and subjecting the lungs to hot smoke containing thousands of carcinogenic materials, tar and carbon monoxide, smokers are more susceptible to coughs, colds, asthma.
 Particularly harmful to your respiratory system is the risk of getting chronic obstructive pulmonary disease; a group of progressive conditions that include emphysema and chronic bronchitis.

-Due to the impact that COVID- 19 has on the body's respiratory system, government advice for smokers is to quit smoking to prevent the risk of infection.
+Due to the impact that COVID- 19 has on the body's respiratory system, the government advice for smokers is to quit smoking to prevent the risk of infection.
 So far, the numbers who have managed to stop are undoubtedly impressive.

 If you are serious about quitting smoking, the key to success is how you go about it.
 Depending on how much you smoke and how severe your addiction is, if you decide to go ‘cold turkey’ and quit nicotine altogether, you may be in for a rocky ride.
 Nicotine withdrawal has the potential to be a pretty stressful ordeal that will put your body and mind through its paces.
 If you opt to go for this route, you can expect headaches, temperature, cold sweats, irritability and the odd sleepless night.
 If COVID-19 is affecting you in any way, the added shock your body faces when you suddenly stop smoking will undoubtedly end up having a detrimental effect on your wellbeing.

 effective way to finally be free of tobacco cigarettes.
 If you’re looking for an effective way to quit smoking, then nicotine e-liquid used together with an electronic cigarette, vape pen, vape pod or vape mod can be up to 95% less harmful than smoking traditional cigarettes according to scientific evidence published by Public Health England (PHE).
 Simulating the experience of smoking, further research also tells us that vaping can be up to twice as effective as traditional nicotine replacement therapies such as patches, gums and sprays.

-While a lack of evidence and the long term impact vaping has on the body is yet to be determined, the immediate scientific evidence tells us that the heating and not burning e-liquid plays a crucial role in minimising the potential harm posed to your health every time you light up a cigarette.
+While a lack of evidence and the long term impact vaping has on the body is yet to be determined, the immediate scientific evidence tells us that the heating and not burning of e-liquid plays a crucial role in minimising the potential harm posed to your health every time you light up a cigarette.